Melnykites: Ukrainian Legion of Self-Defense

 In late February 1944, the ULS was redeployed to occupied-Poland, quartered and trained in the villages of Moroczyn and Dziekanów in Hrubieszów County where they combatted Polish partisans and pacified several Polish townships while legion soldiers were noted as having casually killed Polish civilians.
 Briefly being redeployed to Volhynia in June before returning to Poland in July, they captured and executed Banderite partisans, mobilised local inhabitants for forced labour, and continued attacks on Polish settlements.
 By the summer of 1944, the ULS numbered approximately 1,000 soldiers after a recruitment effort and the release of many Melnykites held in German prisons.
-On 22 July during a night march, ULS commander SS-Hauptsturmführer Siegfried Assmuss was killed in an inadvertent skirmish with Soviet partisans (Note: There is presently no consensus in the scholarship as to whether Assmuss was killed by Soviet or Polish partisans, both of which were active in the area at the time.
+On 22 July during a night march, ULS commander SS-Hauptsturmführer Siegfried Assmuss was killed in an inadvertent skirmish with Soviet partisans (Note: Historians have disagreed as to whether Assmuss was killed by Soviet or Polish partisans, both of which were active in the area at the time.
 According to Majewski, Polish historians generally claim that the partisans were Soviet while Ukrainian historians have generally claimed that they were Polish.
 According to Majewski the night march encountered Soviet partisans likely transporting their wounded who then opened fire on Assmuss's car.) in retaliation for which the unit massacred the nearby Polish village of Chłaniów which had served as a centre for People's Army partisans.

 Rank-and-file members of the ULS and its Ukrainian commanders opposed the proposed relocation of the unit to Warsaw in August 1944 away from areas inhabited by Ukrainians, culminating in a show of force by German police and SS units who surrounded the village of Bukowska Wola where they were quartered, after which the legion was split into three units.
-A ULS combat group comprising a third of the legion's soldiers subsequently partook in street fighting in September during the supression of the Warsaw Uprising whereafter the unit participated in Operation Sternschnuppe in late September, following which the legion was reunified and continued to conduct anti-partisan operations in occupied-Poland.
+A ULS combat group comprising a third of the legion's soldiers subsequently partook in street fighting in September during the suppression of the Warsaw Uprising whereafter the unit participated in Operation Sternschnuppe in late September.
+The legion was then reunified and continued to conduct anti-partisan operations in occupied-Poland.
 In February 1945, the ULS was relocated to occupied-Yugoslavia where they were quartered in the vicinity of Maribor and directed against Tito's partisans.